The Cairngorms Up-Close: Gallery

 Where and when encountered: Grantown-on-Spey on 10 July 2022

 About: Meadow browns can be found across Great Britain in a wide range of grassy places.
-The larvae can feed on many different species of grass.
+The larvae can feed on many different species of grass, including cock's-foot, fescues, and Timothy.

 Speckled wood (Pararge aegeria)